-6.5.1.
-In case of Safety Limit violation:

-a. the reactor shall be shut down until resumed operations are authorized by the US NRC; and b. the Safety Limit violation shall be immediately reported to the Facility Director or to a higher level; and c. the Safety Limit violation shall be reported to the US NRC in accordance with section 6.6.2.; and d. a report shall be prepared for the ROC describing the applicable circumstances leading to the violation including, when known, the cause and contributing factors, describing the effect of the violation upon reactor facility components, systems, or structures and on the health and safety of personnel and the public, and describing corrective action taken to prevent recurrence of the violation.

-6.5.2.
-In case of a Reportable Occurrence of the type identified in section 1.29:

-a. reactor conditions shall be returned to normal or the reactor shall be shut down; if the reactor is shut down operation shall not be resumed unless authorized by the Facility Director or designated alternate; and b. the occurrence shall be reported to the Facility Director and to the US NRC as required per section 6.6.2.; and c. the occurrence shall be reviewed by the ROC at the next scheduled meeting.
+- 6.5.1.
+In case of Safety Limit violation: - a. the reactor shall be shut down until resumed operations are authorized by the US NRC; and - b. the Safety Limit violation shall be immediately reported to the Facility Director or to a higher level; and - c. the Safety Limit violation shall be reported to the US NRC in accordance with section 6.6.2.; and - d. a report shall be prepared for the ROC describing the applicable circumstances leading to the violation including, when known, the cause and contributing factors, describing the effect of the violation upon reactor facility components, systems, or structures and on the health and safety of personnel and the public, and describing corrective action taken to prevent recurrence of the violation. - 6.5.2.
+In case of a Reportable Occurrence of the type identified in section 1.31: - a. reactor conditions shall be returned to normal if the condition was caused by known event such as an electrical transient. - or the reactor shall be shut down; if the reactor is shut down operation shall not be resumed unless authorized by the Facility Director or designated alternate; and - b. the occurrence shall be reported to the Facility Director and to the US NRC as required per section 6.6.2.; and - c. the occurrence shall be reviewed by the ROC at the next scheduled meeting.